 You want to end the call — not the prospective customer.
 You want to review what you have agreed to do up to this point.
 And when you end the call, make sure you’re consistent with how you started it — in an incisive and powerful way.

-Be the authority.
-Lead the call
+Be the authority and lead the call

 This should be pretty clear, but you need to lead the call.
 You want to allow for the give-and-take of a conversation, naturally, but someone has to be in charge.
 You’re the chef in the kitchen.
 By addressing the other best practices, by putting them all together, you will have earned the authority in the call.